Carina-P/ms3-best-books/README.md

 ![Best Book's colours for categroy groups backgrounds](https://github.com/Carina-P/ms3-best-books/blob/master/wireframes/best_books_categorycolours.png?raw=true)

-I wanted something to make the page more "vibrant" and decided to have different background colours behind the category groups on home page.
+I wanted more parts of the page to attract attention and decided to have different background colours behind the category groups on home page.
 I am "reusing" some colours from above:
 - Madder Lake, #cc2936